MaterializeInc/materialize/doc/developer/README.md

 * [debugging.md](debugging.md) is a guide to debugging Materialize using rust-gdb / rust-lldb.

+* [demos.md](demos.md) explains the two tiers of demos in this codebase and how to add a new one.

 * [guide.md](guide.md) walks you through hacking on this codebase and our development philosophy.